Authored by the expert who managed and guided the team behind the Brazil Property Pack

 Does a property price drop look likely in Rio de Janeiro as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Rio de Janeiro over the next 12 months is low to medium, because strong rental demand and moderate price growth suggest the market has real support underneath it.
+As of 2026, the likelihood of a meaningful Rio de Janeiro property price decline over the next 12 months looks low to medium, because high borrowing costs hurt demand but tight supply and stronger rents reduce crash risk.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Rio de Janeiro.